WHAT IS HOSPITAL FRAUD?

-Inpatient fraud may also occur when services were billed but never actually delivered — these are so-called “ghost” patients.
+Inpatient fraud may also occur when services were billed to a patient or health care provider, but never actually delivered — these are so-called “ghost” patients.
 The provider would submit claims for healthcare services (treatments or tests) that were never given to the patient.
-Or, a medical provider might submit a claim for tests, treatments or other healthcare services for a patient who either does not exist or who never received the services.
+Or, a medical provider might submit a false claim for tests, treatments or other healthcare services for a patient who either does not exist or who never received the services.
 This is a clear example of hospital billing fraud that may take an attentive hospital whistleblower to uncover.

 Annual Cost Reporting

 Annual cost reporting is another area where we frequently see hospital fraud.
 Hospitals that participate in Medicare Part A must submit an annual cost report.
 These reports itemize many of the costs incurred by the hospital in providing care, like various procedures performed at the hospital, the costs of devices and equipment purchased by the hospital, leasing costs, etc. This annual cost report is considered a “claim” within the meaning of the False Claims Act.
-The report serves as the basis for claims for reimbursement submitted to Medicare, Medicaid and TRICARE programs.
-Hospitals that overstate the costs they incurred on one of these reports are effectively committing hospital Medicare fraud.
+The report serves as the basis for claims for reimbursement submitted to health care program such as Medicare, Medicaid and TRICARE.
+Hospitals that overstate the costs they incurred on one of these reports are effectively committing hospital Medicare fraud through these false claims.
 Often whistleblowers are the most effective backstop at identifying and catching this fraud.

 WHO CAN SERVE AS A WHISTLEBLOWER IN A HOSPITAL FRAUD CASE?

-Hospital whistleblowers are most often current or former employees of a hospital.
-The key requirement a whistleblower must satisfy is that he or she must have clear knowledge of fraudulent activity by the hospital or healthcare provider.
+Hospital whistleblowers are most frequently current or former employees of a hospital.
+The key requirement that a whistleblower must satisfy is that he or she must have clear knowledge of fraudulent activity committed by the hospital or healthcare provider.

-Though hospital employees are the most common whistleblowers in hospital fraud cases, whistleblowers are not limited solely to hospital employees.
-Independent contractors, consultants, and other individuals who have knowledge of Medicare fraud at hospitals may also be eligible to serve as hospital whistleblowers.
-Administrators, doctors, nurses, physician assistants, accountants, billing specialists, coding supervisors, and benefit administrators are all people who have served in whistleblower roles bringing hospital fraud cases to light.
+Though hospital employees are the most common whistleblowers in hospital fraud and healthcare fraud cases, whistleblowers are not limited solely to hospital employees.
+Independent contractors, consultants, and other individuals who have knowledge of healthcare fraud, such as Medicare or Medicaid fraud at hospitals, may also be eligible to serve as hospital whistleblowers.
+Administrators, doctors, nurses, physician assistants, accountants, billing specialists, coding supervisors, and benefit administrators are all people who have served in whistleblower roles bringing false claims and hospital fraud cases to light.

 PROTECTION AND REWARDS FOR HOSPITAL WHISTLEBLOWERS

 The False Claims Act (FCA) makes it illegal to submit a false claim for payment to the government by a government contractor.
-This includes healthcare providers reimbursed through government healthcare programs.
+This includes healthcare providers reimbursed through government healthcare programs like Medicare and Medicaid.

 When a whistleblower initiates a case under the FCA, they file their complaint under seal, making the allegations of the complaint confidential.
 The FCA also affords these whistleblowers protection from employment retaliation.
 Whistleblowers also receive a reward — between 15-25% of the total recovery.